Opportunities for Christian Growth

 Students must reapply for financial aid each year.
-Your student can submit the Free Application for Federal Student Aid or renewal FAFSA for 2013-14 after Jan.
-1, 2013.
+Your student can submit the Free Application for Federal Student Aid or renewal FAFSA for 2015-16 after Jan.
+1, 2015.
 Using federal PINs, parents and students can apply on the web at www.fafsa.ed.gov.
-Whitworth’s priority deadline is May 1 for students attending fall semester.
+Whitworth’s priority deadline is May 1 for students attending the fall semester.
 Students applying for summer work-study should complete the FAFSA by March 1.

-Continuing students interested in Whitworth’s special endowed scholarships should complete an online application each year.
+Continuing students interested in Whitworth’s special donor-based scholarships should complete an online application each year.
 The online scholarship application deadline is Jan.
 31 and is available starting in December.

 Please visit the Whitworth Financial Aid Office website at www.whitworth.edu/financialaid for more information on receiving aid and maintaining financial aid eligibility at Whitworth.
 For consumer information related to Whitworth University, please see www.whitworth.edu/consumerinformation.

-The Whitworth Health & Counseling Center is committed to the promotion of optimal health and wellness for the student body.
+The Whitworth Health & Counseling Center, located in Schumacher Hall, is committed to promoting optimal health and wellness for the student body.
 Full-time and part-time undergraduate students are eligible to receive services at the center.
 Students’ spouses and children are not eligible for services.
-Nurse practitioners and licensed counselors deliver individualized care, and a full-time R.N. is on staff.
-The center will provide services without charge according to the provisions of the new Whitworth Health Services Plan, and each student is eligible for six free counseling sessions per academic year.
-More complete information on staff, services, and the new health services plan combined with the student accident insurance policy, is available on our website at www.whitworth.edu/health&counselingcenter.
+Nurse practitioners, licensed counselors, registered nurses, and front desk staff provide individualized care for our students.
+The center will provide health services without charge according to the provisions of the new Whitworth Health Services Plan.
+Each student is eligible for six free counseling sessions per academic year.
+Complete information on staff, services, and the new health services plan, along with the student accident insurance policy, is available at www.whitworth.edu/health&counselingcenter.

 Intercultural Student Services